MISP/misp-rfc/misp-galaxy-format/raw.md

 encryption, extensions, ransomnotes **MAY** be used to give further information in ransomware galaxy. encryption is represented as a string and **SHALL** be present. extensions is represented as an array containing one or more strings and **SHALL** be present. ransomnotes is represented as an array containing one or more strings ans **SHALL** be present.

-date, status **MAY** be used to give time information about an cluster. date is represented as a string decribing a time or period and **SHALL** be present. status is represented as a string describing the current status of the clusters.
+date, status **MAY** be used to give time information about an cluster. date is represented as a string describing a time or period and **SHALL** be present. status is represented as a string describing the current status of the clusters.
 It **MAY** also describe a time or period and **SHALL** be present.

 derivated_from, refs, synonyms **SHALL** be used to give further informations. refs is represented as an containing one or ore string and **SHALL** be present. synonyms is represented as an containing one or ore string and **SHALL** be present. derivated_from is represented as an containing one or ore string and **SHALL** be present.